chaitanyasonsale/git-practice/readme.md

 Or use 'git commit -m ""'

 a fast forward merge happens when the target branch was merged from the current branch and there are no changes in the current branch since then

+adding info about merge to check if merge works correctly